 This module will take a binary number, char, and output the segments, segs, that need to be on.

-This modules uses a case statement.
+This module uses a case statement.
 Case statements are equivalent to a bunch of if statements.
 One of the entries will be selected based on the value of char.
 If char is 1, then only the block after the 1: is used.
 If none of the blocks match, the default: block is used.
 The default block is optional, but it is generally a good idea to include it even if you think you have all the cases covered.

 If char is an invalid number (not 0-9), then all the segments will be off.